cosmastech/cosmastech.github.io/now.md

 ## Reading

-* Fargo Rock City by Kurt Vonnegut
+* Fargo Rock City by Chuck Klosterman

 ## Listening To